 What is Broken Function Level Authorization (BFLA)?

 Unlike Broken Object Level Authorization (BOLA), which deals with unauthorized access to data objects, BFLA focuses on unauthorized actions.
-It happens when APIs expose administrative or sensitive functions to all users without validating whether they’re permitted to perform those actions.
+It happens when APIs expose administrative or sensitive functions to all users without validating whether they are permitted to perform those actions.

 For instance, an endpoint like /modify-user-type should only be accessible to administrators.
-If regular users can call this API to change their account status from free to premium, that’s a clear case of BFLA.
+If regular users can call this API to change their account status from free to premium, that is a clear case of BFLA.

 How Broken Function Level Authorization Works

-When developers don’t properly secure these endpoints, a malicious user can manipulate requests to perform unauthorized actions.
+When developers do not properly secure these endpoints, a malicious user can manipulate requests to perform unauthorized actions.

 For example:

-• Without proper function-level authorization, the server processes the request, updating or deleting data it shouldn’t.
+- Without proper function-level authorization, the server processes the request, updating or deleting data it should not

 This happens because the API fails to check whether the user has the right role or privilege to execute that function.